IMMM-SFA/wmpp/README.md

     R CMD BATCH get_flows.R

 **Note:** WM gridded flow files are in the order of 1Gb each, causing slow load and computation within the R environment.
-Currently, the above script can take up to an hour to run (depending on how many flow files are in the results directory), even with the `in_parallel` option set to TRUE.
+Currently, the above script can take up perhaps up to 30 minutes (depending on how many flow files are in the results directory), even with the `in_parallel` option set to TRUE.

 Then send the job for computation: